Council’s Biosecurity Plan identifies the high priority pest animals within the Burdekin Shire area as:

 They cause severe economic losses to the sugar and horticultural industries and dig up large area of pastoral lands causing erosion and degradation by weed invasion.

-Council’s management activities for feral pigs include individual and coordinated 1080 baiting programs, coordinated shoots, and the loan of traps and hog hoppers.
+Council’s management activities for feral pigs include 1080 baiting on individual properties on request, coordinated shoots, and the loan of traps and hog hoppers.

 Further information is available on the Queensland Government Business Queensland's Feral Pig web page.